MikeHotelOscar/AutoHotkey-WindowWatcher-Class/README.md

 ```
 global newRule := new Rule(WinTitle, ExcTitle, OpenFunc, CloseFunc)
 ```
 In this, WinTitle is a typical WinTitle, as is ExcTitle.
 OpenFunc is the name of a function to run when a matching window opens, closefunc when a matching window closes.
+All parameters are strings.

 ## WindowWatcher Class
 The WindowWatcher class is a management wrapper for the Rule class, invoked by something similar to the following example: